vocdoni/docs/docs/protocol/architecture.md

 # Global architecture

+Electronic voting processes represent great tech and social challenges.
+An official binding vote with full guarantees should at least be able to:

++ Enforce vote anonimity
++ Rely on an opensource platform
++ Be 100% transparent, auditable and verifiable
++ Use uncensorable communication channels
++ Ensure that voters from a census can only vote once without revealing their identity

+Vocdoni defines an open architechture and protocols that empower large communities into exercising democracy with the features just listed.

+A fully functional implementation of a Vocdoni process will typically be a combination of two types of services.
+- The public blockchain, Gateways, Relays and decentralized storage systems (open and accessible)
+- Private custom services so that Entities can maintain a census of users (with personal data that should not be disclosed)

 ## Service architecture and components

 To avoid censorship and to provide resilence, the network architecture should accomplish the following requirements: